0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/issuer/apis.md

 **Function**: Endpoint to update the details of an existing Issuer.

-**How it works**: It allows to pass the `displayName`, `logo`, `legalName` and `region` as optional Request Body parameters.
-You can choose to pass only one of these value or all of them according to the type of information about the Issuer to update.
-It also requires to pass a valid `Bearer Token` inside the Authorization Request Header.
+**How it works**: It allows passing the `displayName`, `logo`, `legalName` and `region` as optional Request Body parameters.
+You can choose passing only one of these value or all of them according to the type of information about the Issuer to update.
+It also requires passing a valid `Bearer Token` inside the Authorization Request Header.
 The Response Body contains the entire set of details related to the updated Issuer.

 **[API Reference](https://api-staging.polygonid.com/#tag/Issuer/operation/UpdateIssuer)**